-- A. The following actions are just causes for discipline: - 1.
-Being negligent in the performance of duties; - 2.
-Engaging in intentional misconduct, without justification, which injures another person, causes damages to property, or threatens the safety of the workplace; - 3.
-Being guilty of conduct that has brought or, if publicized, it would bring the College disrepute; - 4.
-Being unjustifiably offensive toward fellow employees or the public; - 5.
-5. Violating a provision of SP&P, Title 2, Subtitle 3, Title 15 or § 9-607. - 6.
-Stealing College property. - 7.
-After notification, continuing to engage in another business, trade, or occupation, which conflicts with the employee's position, or which prevents the employee from satisfactorily performing the duties of the employee's position; - 8.
-Engaging in conduct involving dishonesty, fraud, deceit, misrepresentation, or illegality; - 9.
-Causing damage to public property or wasting public supplies through negligence, recklessness, or willful conduct; - 10.
-Willfully making a false official statement or report; - 11.
-Knowingly assisting another in conduct that is a violation of State Personnel and Pensions Article, Annotated Code of Maryland, the regulations in this chapter, or any other lawful College policy; - 12.
-Violating a lawful order or failing to obey a lawful order given by a superior, or engaging in conduct, violating a lawful order, or failing to obey a lawful order which amounts to insubordination; - 13.
-Engaging in discrimination prohibited by law; - 14.
-Using leave contrary to law or MOU, - 15.
-Committing another act, not previously specified, when there is a connection between the employee's activities and an identifiable detriment to the College, - 16.
-Failing to notify the supervisor regarding his or her absence for three or more consecutive days.
-"Notify," for the purposes of this section, means: to speak with the supervisor during normal business hours and, if no contact is made, to leave a message on his/her cell or work phone and then contact the department's administrative assistant. - B. Before an employee may be disciplined, the College shall: - 1. notify the employee of the misconduct and provide an explanation of the College's evidence. - 2. investigate the alleged misconduct; - 3. meet with the employee; - 4. consider any mitigating circumstances; - 5. determine the appropriate disciplinary action, if any, to be imposed; and - 6. give the employee a written notice of the disciplinary action to be taken and the employee's appeal rights and inform the employee of the effective date of the disciplinary action.
+A. The following actions are just causes for discipline:

+1. being negligent in the performance of duties;

+- 2. being guilty of conduct that has brought or, if publicized, it would bring the College disrepute; - 3. being unjustifiably offensive toward fellow employees or the public; - 4. violating a provision of SP&P, Title 2, Subtitle 3, Title 15 or §9-607. - 5. stealing College property. - 6. after notification, continuing to engage in another business, trade, or occupation, which conflicts with the employee's position, or which prevents the employee from satisfactorily performing the duties of the employee's position; - 7. engaging in conduct involving dishonesty, fraud, deceit, misrepresentation, or illegality; - 8. causing damage to public property or wasting public supplies through negligence, recklessness, or willful conduct; - 9. willfully making a false official statement or report; - 10. knowingly assisting another in conduct that is a violation of State Personnel and Pensions Article, Annotated Code of Maryland, the regulations in this chapter, or any other lawful Collegepolicy; - 11. violating a lawful order or failing to obey a lawful order given by a superior, or engaging in conduct, violating a lawful order, or failing to obey a lawful order which amounts to insubordination; - 12. engaging in discrimination prohibited by law; - 13. using leave contrary to law or MOU - 14. committing another act, not previously specified, when there is a connection between the employee's activities and an identifiable detriment to the College; or, - 15. failing to notify the supervisor regarding his or her absence for three or more consecutive days.
+"Notify," for the purposes of this section, means: to speak with the supervisor during normal business hours and, if no contact is made, to leave a message on his/her cell or work phone, or email and then contact the department's administrative assistant unless the person has proof of being incapacitated. - B. Before an employee may be disciplined, the College shall: - 1. notify the employee of the misconduct and provide an explanation of the College's evidence; - 2. investigate the alleged misconduct; - 3. meet with the employee; - 4. consider any mitigating circumstances; - 5. determine the appropriate disciplinary action, if any, to be imposed; and - 6. give the employee a written notice of the disciplinary action to be taken and the employee's appeal rights and inform the employee of the effective date of the disciplinary action.